Yamaha YZF-R3: Design

 For 2017, the YZF-R3 offers optional ABS.
 The 2018 Model has dual channel ABS and is EURO 5 compliant.

 The YZF-R3 was updated for 2019.
 The update brought a new fairing design, KYB upside down forks and the clip-on handlebars lowered by 22mm.
-The update also saw a revised fuel tank cover to improve cornering capability, as well as a full LCD display, replacing the analogue needle in the old model.
+The update also saw a revised fuel tank cover to improve cornering capability, as well as a full LCD, replacing the analogue needle in the old model.
 The 2019 model was available in 3 different colours: Yamaha Black, Icon Blue and the 60th Anniversary Edition colours, which featured a special white, red and gold livery.